Masistes: The tale

 Masistes is one of the main characters in a bloody episode in Herodotus' Histories (IX 108–110).
 Herodotus relates that, after his defeat in Greece, Xerxes fell in love with the wife of Masistes, but failed in all attempts to win her favour.
 In order to be closer to his sister-in-law, Xerxes married his son Darius to his niece Artaynte, a daughter of Masistes.
-The wedding was celebrated in Sardis, but when the court returned to Susa, Xerxes decided that he wanted the daughter rather than the mother, and Artaynte became his lover.
+The wedding was celebrated in Sardis, but when the court returned to Susa, Xerxes decided that he desired the daughter rather than the mother, and Artaynte became his lover.
 One day, Xerxes visited Artaynte wearing a robe that had been woven by queen Amestris.
 He offered Artaynte to grant her whatever wish she desired.
 She chose the robe, and when she wore it in public, the affair was discovered.

 When Amestris heard the news she sought revenge, not from Artaynte, strangely enough, but from her mother, the wife of Masistes.
 It was customary in Persia that on the king's birthday he had to grant all the wishes he was asked, so Amestris waited until that date to ask Xerxes to have Masistes' wife killed.
 Under Amestris' orders, Masistes' wife was tortured and mutilated: her breasts, nose, ears, lips and tongue were cut out.
 In the meantime, Xerxes offered Masistes the hand of one of his daughters.
 Masistes refused, and when he saw his mutilated wife he fled to Bactria to start a revolt; however, he was intercepted on his way by troops sent by the king, and put to death along with his followers and his three sons.